L4FeeR/L4FeeR.github.io/bio.md

 ## I Hate
 <br>
-* `Apple Ecosystem` : A piece of shit where everything is cofigured on basis of non-opensource project, thus lacks in free modification/customization!
+* `Apple Ecosystem` : A piece of shit where everything is configured on basis of non-opensource project, thus lacks in free modification/customization!
-* `Being disrespected` : Never give a fuck if i felt one time*
+* `Being disrespected` : I Never give a fuck! if i felt one time*
-* `Competing` : I literally hate compete with someone,othewise friendly duo would be fine!
+* `Competing` : literally I hate compete with someone,otherwise friendly duo would be fine!
 * `Being called as Techie` : Literally am dumb in here, u can only understand this if u r with me, otherwise misunderstand surely happen!
 * `Sleep` : No hate, but dont like it, Midnight;silence;bliss!
 * `Lecture` : Hate to give lecture, presentation something like that.